 Curriculum Council Act 1997

-An Act to establish a council with functions relating to curriculum development and accreditation and certification of student achievement, to repeal the Secondary Education Authority Act 1984, and for related purposes.
+An Act to establish a council with functions relating to curriculum development and accreditation and certification of student achievement, to provide for a database relating to participation in education, training or employment by children during their secondary school years, to repeal the Secondary Education Authority Act 1984, and for related purposes.

+[Long title amended by No. 22 of 2005 s.
+42.]

 Part 1 — Preliminary

 1. Short title